Tengwang Ge Xu

-Wáng Bó was on his way to Jiaozhi County, in present-day northern Vietnam, visiting his father, and encountered a grand banquet held there.
+Wang Bo was on his way to Jiaozhi County, in present-day northern Vietnam, visiting his father, and encountered a grand banquet held there.
 It is acknowledged that he actually finished the work at the banquet.
 The author expressed his sadness at being unable to make use of his talent.
 In fact, he was drowned in the South China Sea not long after he finished this classic before he reached Vietnam to see his father.